 - Plus many other tasks depending on the photographer’s workflow

 You’re doing a disservice to your business if you only look at the bottom line number and don’t have a deep understanding of how you arrived there.
 Think of your business as a race car, and your mission is to make it faster by shaving every possible thousandth of a second off of each lap.
 Focusing solely on your photography skills is like having a race car and only paying attention to the paint job.
-It may be a world-class paint job, but it won’t win if the engine is leaking oil and the tires are bald.
+It may have a world-class paint job, but you’ll never win a race with the engine leaking oil and bald tires.

 Using the results of the survey, we can calculate that the post-processing cost per image before using Snapizzi was $0.135 per image ($540/4000).
 Using Snapizzi reduced the cost per image to $0.001 per image ($39/4000).
 A staggering improvement of 13,400%!

 “Validated learning” is a term widely used in the Startup community, but it can — and should be — applied to every business.
 Validated learning is simply the act of making decisions about your business based on data that you collect.
 By consistently monitoring Key Performance Indicators (KPIs) in all areas of your business, you’ll be able to make informed decisions and accurately measure the impact of all the changes you make.
 These metrics will allow you to identify inefficiencies in your business — and fix them.
 It’s a Build-Measure-Learn feedback loop that allows you to continually improve.
 If you can measure it, you can improve it.
 And when you start tracking and seeing your progress, it becomes gamified.
 And that’s fun!

 Do you know what your average sale price is per customer?
 Per league or sport?
 Do you know your profit margins?
 What about staffing costs?
 What is the most profitable product you sell?
 The least?
 Do you know where your customers are coming from?
 Do you know open rates on your marketing e-mails?